4worlds4w-svg/inkwell/README.md

 ## Philosophy

-Inkwell is part of **4Worlds** — a suite of portable, offline-first, buy-to-own software.
+Inkwell is part of **4Worlds** a suite of portable, offline-first, buy-to-own software built by a small team.
 No cloud.
 No telemetry.
 No accounts.
 Your tools, your data, your machine.

 ---

 Built with Rust.
 Designed for writers.
-Ships as a single file.
+Ships as a single executable.